 All graduation requirements must be met by students intending to participate in commencement.
-Senior students will be required to have their portfolios completed by the end of March.
+Senior students will be required to have their portfolios completed by the end of March or prior to being approved for coop or learn and earn opportunities.